jpsdr/MKVToolnix-Windows-7/README.md

 - A C++ compiler that supports several features of the C++11 standard: initializer lists, range-based "for" loops, right angle brackets, the "auto" keyword, lambda functions, the "nullptr" key word, tuples and alias declarations.
-Others may be needed, to.
+Others may be needed, too.
 For GCC this means at least v4.8.0; for clang v3.4 or later.

 - [libEBML v1.3.3](http://dl.matroska.org/downloads/libebml/) or later